isopink/isopink.github.io/_posts/2025-04-16-Regularization.md

 <br>

-In this case, when $w$ is small, the expression approaches $\frac{1}{\beta^2}$, and when $w$ is large, it approaches 1.
 As a result, less important weights are pushed closer to zero, while more important weights remain relatively unchanged.
 By using soft elimination, we can avoid combinatorial computation.

 <br>